michielpost/SiaSkynet/README.md

 Combining the large **C#** ecosystem with the power of **SkyDB** and the speed of **WebAssembly** makes this solution ready for a decentralized  future!

-**NOTE:** The sample app only gives a basic demonstrations of what's possible with this new SDK.
-The *SDK itself* is the submission for the hackathon, not the app.
+**NOTE:** The sample app only gives a basic demonstration of what's possible with this new SDK.
+The *SDK itself* is the submission to the hackathon, not the app.

 Try out the sample: https://siasky.net/FAC82APHRUPV5_G2iNW1Qi_FcM3zwatoPvSFqnGCBRp5qw